The escalating diabetes epidemic: determinants of prevalence disparity between country income groups

 Viser innførsler relatert til tittel, forfatter og emneord.

 Capability and legitimacy of beach management units (BMU's) : to improve fisher's income through management of first-hand sales system in Lake Victoria - Tanzania Salehe, Mwanahamis Abdallah (Master thesis; Mastergradsoppgave, 2008-05-15)Depending on the particular institutional and organizational set-up, different management tasks can be suitable for different forms of co-management arrangement.
-This thesis focuses on examining the possibility of implementing ...
+This thesis focuses on examining the possibility of implementing the marketing-oriented fisheries co-management in Lake Victoria (Tanzanian side) for Nile perch fisheries.
+The community-based organization BMU was selected as fisher’s ...